erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/reserved-names/README.md

 ------

-In order to help out, Obullo uses a series of functions and names in its operation.
+In order to help out, Framework uses a series of functions and names in its operation.
 Because of this, some names cannot be used by a developer.
 Following is a list of reserved names that cannot be used.

 ### Class Names & Methods <a name="controller-names"></a>